nicaless/nanowrimo_ga_project/README.md

-SH Total and FH Total - the total word count of a writer's novel submitted in the second half and first half of the contest respectively - are the most predictive features of winning, but these are metrics collected after the current contest has started.
+FH Total - the total word count of a writer's novel submitted in the first half of the contest - is the most predictive feature of winning by a long shot, but this is a metric collected after the current contest has started.
 For next steps, I want to build a model with just the information I have from past contests.

 ## [Using Fewer Feaures and Applying Other Models](https://github.com/nicaless/nanowrimo_ga_project/blob/master/analyze/Modeling%20with%20Fewer%20Features.ipynb)